Skip to main content

 • Mono/Poly: Switches the LFO between monophonic and polyphonic operation.
 When switched to Mono, the LFO modulates all the voices produced by the instrument.
 When switched to Poly, each voice is modulated by its own individual copy of the LFO.

-• Frequency: Adjusts the speed of the LFO either in time intervals (Seconds) or quarter notes synced to the host tempo (Beats).
-You can switch between Seconds and Beats by clicking on the label.
+• LFO Rate: Adjusts the speed of the LFO either in time intervals (Seconds) or quarter notes synced to the host tempo (Beats).
+You can switch between Seconds and Beats by clicking the label.

 • Phase: Adjusts the initial phase position of the LFO.